10 minute read

 Cyber risk and data breach coverage: Cyber attacks are an ongoing threat to small businesses and have continued to rise recently.
 Cyber event expense coverage is designed to help small businesses that rely on technology mitigate some of the expenses that may incur as a result of a cyber hack.

-Professional Liability: If one of your clients or customers claims your advice caused them a financial loss, your errors and omissions coverage can help you recover from the financial consequences that may incur.
+Professional Liability: If one of your clients or customers claims your advice caused them a financial loss, your professional liability coverage can help you recover from the financial consequences that may incur.
 This coverage is also known as errors and omissions (E&O) coverage.

-Equipment breakdown insurance: Your equipment is covered in your property insurance policy for damage caused by external sources, such as fire, floods and weather damage; however, you may not be covered for electrical or mechanical damage.
+Equipment breakdown insurance: Your equipment is covered in your property insurance policy for damage caused by external sources, such as fire, floods, and weather damage; however, you may not be covered for electrical or mechanical damage.
 In these situations, you’d look to your equipment breakdown insurance.

 Commercial auto insurance: If you or your employees use your vehicle for business purposes you need commercial auto insurance to protect that vehicle in ways your personal auto policy may not be able to.